James Rodwell, BSc Humanistic Counselling, Registered (MBACP)

 I offer a free first meeting, usually within a week of contact.
 Scheduling can be hard – so I hold sessions on Saturdays, weekday evenings, and reduced-rate weekday daytime sessions.

 If you want to know more about me, how I work and what to expect from a first session please visit my website using the link above.
-You can also email me or leave a message on my answerphone.
+You can also email me or leave a message on my confidential answerphone.
 There's no need to provide a detailed message - just your contact details and an expression of interest.
-My usual response time is within two working days.
+I usually respond within two working days.

 Training, qualifications & experience